The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The single-period problem

-We now state our main result about the single-period problem, where our only exercise times are $0=t_0<t_1<t_2$. \begin{theorem} Suppose $m=2$, that $S_t$ is a Poisson process, and that the basis functions are as in line one of Table~\ref{ta:levy}.
-Put~$(u,v)=(10,4)$.
-If the number $N$ of paths and the number $K$ of basis functions satisfy $N \geq K^{(u+\varepsilon)K}$ for some positive $\varepsilon$, then
+We now state our main result about the single-period problem where our option has the exercise times $0=t_0<t_1<t_2$.
+As noted above, the geometric Meixner model is contained in this result by modifying the basis functions according to (\ref{eq:meixner log}). \begin{theorem} Suppose $m=2$, that $S_t$ is a Meixner process and that the basis functions are as in the first line of Table \ref{ta:levy}.
+Put $(u,v)=(8,8)$.
+If the number $N$ of paths and the number $K$ of basis functions satisfy $N \geq K^{(u+\varepsilon)K}$ for some positive~$\varepsilon$, then

 If $N \leq K^{(v-\varepsilon)K}$, then